nvbogu/Natural-Language-Understanding-API/README.md

 ## NGINX

-In this section we will install a NGINX web server which will make it possible to access your server with a public ip adress.
+In this section you will install a NGINX web server which will make it possible to access your server with a public ip adress.

-First we install the NGINX package by running:
+First install the NGINX package by running:
 ```sh
 apt install nginx
 ```
-Now we will unlink the default landing page of the NGNIX server by running:
+Now unlink the default landing page of the NGNIX server by running:
 ```sh
 unlink /etc/nginx/sites-enabled/default
 ```
-To link it to our local RASA server we first navigate to the site-variables folder by running:
+To link it to our local RASA server first navigate to the site-variables folder by running:
 ```sh
 cd /etc/nginx/sites-available
 ```